XBCreepinJesus/MMM-TvheadendDVR/README.md

 ![](/screenshots/tvh_user.png)

-You will also need to configure 'HTTP CORS Origin' under Configuration > General > Base.
-This needs to be either `*` to allow requests from any origin, or the full path to your MagicMirror instance (e.g., `http://magicmirror.local:8080`).
+You may also need to configure the Authentication Type under (in v4.3) Configuration > General > Base > HTTP Server Settings.
+Be sure to set the module to use the same type - if not set to Basic/Plain then MD5 Digest authentication will be used (default in Tvheadend 4.3+; previous versions use plain/basic).

+To test authentication/permissions before loading the module, you can open the API page in a browser or use `curl`:
+- For basic authentication: `curl -u [username]:[password] http://[server]/api/dvr/entry/grid_upcoming`
+- For digest authentication: `curl -u [username]:[password] --digest http://[server]/api/dvr/entry/grid_upcoming`